RahulSureshbabu/Duplicates-Remover/README.md

 - The columns in the file list views are resizable.
 - The application uses a dark theme for better visual comfort.

+## Change Log

+- Ensured Treeview widgets are properly initialized before use.

 ## License